chloneda/vim-cheatsheet/resources/README_EN.md

 :qall               # Abandon all file operations and exit
 :x                  # Save the file and exit, the time stamp of the file will not be modified
 :e[dit] {filename}  # Open the file and edit, open the file by the absolute or relative path of the file, Tab key to complete the path
-:e[dit] .           # Open the file manager, browse the files in the current directory, select and edit
+:e[dit] .           # Open the file manager, browse the files in the current directory, select and edit :e[dit]             # Reload current file
 :E[xplore]          # Open the file manager, and display the directory where the active buffer is located
 :saveas {filename}  # Save as specified file
 :o {filename}       # Open another file in the current window (o: open)